Country of origin: cambodia

 [r] I only watch the news on TV.

-r] I look at the information, so I don’t forget, to know some expressions.
-In general, I look a lot on the laptop, on the laptop.
+[r] I watch the news, so I don’t forget, so I can learn some expressions.
+In general, I watch a lot on my mobile, on my mobile.
 I watch YouTube.
-On YouTube, I watch the shows I like.
-Because inside, there are lots of shows.
-The information in Chinese, there is.
-There is cinema, there is.
+On YouTube, I watch the programmes I like.
+Because there are loads of programmes on there.
+There’s news in Chinese.
+There’s films.
 There are also series.

-[i] When you were a kid, do you remember when it was your happiest time?
+[i] When you were little, do you remember when you were happiest?

 [r] Yes!
-The happiest moment?
-In my opinion… I don’t think my life has been very good.
+The happiest time?
+In my opinion… I don’t consider my life to have been very good.
 I left home when I was young.
-The moment when I was happiest….
-It was when I lived with my parents.
+The happiest time for me was when I was living with my parents.
 When I think about it, it was good.
-Today, this is no longer the case.
+Today, it’s no longer the case.

 [i] Have you ever been to China?
-In Chaozhou?
+To Chaozhou?

-[r] Yes, when I lived in Macau, I went there several times.
+[r] Yes, when I lived in Macao, I went there several times.
 Because it was close.
-We could go by boat.
-By boat, we arrived there after one night in Guangzhou.
-I’ve been there a few times.
+You could go there by boat.
+By boat, you could get there after one night, in Guangzhou.
+I went there several times.
 Six or seven times.
 I went to visit Guangzhou.
-And I went to my hometown a couple of times.
+And I went to my hometown two or three times.

 [i] How many times have you been there?
 Three times.
-Three-four times.
+Three or four times.
 I can’t remember.

-[i] Where do you consider yourself to be from?
-That you’re Cambodian?
+[i] Where do you consider you are from?
+That you are Cambodian?
 Teochew?

-[r] About the territory?
-I can’t say, I consider myself Chinese.
+[r] Concerning the territory?
+I can’t say, I consider that I am Chinese.
 But I was born in Phnom Penh.
-Often I think of….
-I miss my hometown.
-I want to go back.
+Often, I think about… I miss my hometown.
+I want to go back there.
 But my origins are Chinese.
 In my heart, I am Chinese.
 On my papers, my hometown is Phnom Penh.
 So I have Cambodian nationality, I am from Phnom Penh.
 I still have an attachment.
 I was born there.

-[i] And do you consider yourself… a little French?
+[i] And do you consider yourself… a bit French?

-[r] Ah, on this subject… I never thought about it!
-There’s still a connection.
-Now I consider myself half French.
-I have lived here for several decades.
+[r] Ah, on this subject… I’ve never thought about it!
+There is a link, though.
+Now, I consider myself half French.
+I’ve been living here for several decades.
 I’m used to it.
-The food… When I go out, “Bonjour”, I speak a little French.
+The food… When I go out, I say ‘Bonjour’ and speak a little French.
 Half French.
 You could say that.
 Half French.
 I’ve lived here for so long.
-There has to be an influence.
-In terms of culture, in terms of…..
-How can I say this?
-How can I say this?
-It’s not coming out.
+There’s bound to be an influence.
+In terms of culture, in terms of… How can I put it?
+How can I put it?
+It doesn’t come out.
 In terms of customs.
 I’m used to the way of life.
-There is an influence.
+There’s an influence.
 Yes.

-[r] I renew every 10 years.
-I am an “economic immigrant”.
-A foreigner working in France.
+[a] I renew every 10 years.
+I am an ‘economic immigrant’.
+A foreigner who works in France.

-Renewing every 10 years is not complicated.
-Before, it was once a year, it was very… Because I didn’t speak French before.
-Every time, I had to beg people to come with me.
+[a] Renewing every 10 years is not complicated.
+Before, it was once a year, it was very… Because before, I didn’t speak French.
+Every time, I had to beg people to accompany me.
 And my papers were far away, in the 95, in Cergy-Pontoise.
-At 30 kilometres, you had to take the train.
-That’s why I changed in Paris.
+It was 30 kilometres away, and I had to take the train.
+That’s why I changed to Paris.
 Before, it was once a year.
 For the extension of the residence permit.
-At first, a work permit was required.
-Without a work permit, it was not possible to work.
-I remember for 2-3 years, when I had just arrived, I needed a work permit.
+At first, you needed a work permit.
+Without a work permit, you couldn’t work.
+I remember that for 2-3 years, when I had just arrived, you needed a work permit.
 Do you know what a work permit is?
-Without a work permit, it was not possible to work.
+Without a work permit, you couldn’t work.
 Even with a residence permit, you couldn’t work.
-In addition, a work permit was required.
-Now all you need is a residence permit.
+You also needed a work permit.
+Now, all you need is the residence permit.
 The residence permit allows us to work.

 [i] So, now you renew every 10 years?

 [r] Yes, once every 10 years.
-Every 10 years….
-I’ve already renewed it twice.
-In four years, this will be the third time.
+Every 10 years… I’ve already renewed it twice.
+In 4 years’ time, it will be the third time.

-[i] So now the process is easier?
-Now it’s easier.
-Now, to work the most important thing is to have your passport from your country of origin, whatever your nationality.
-If you are a Cambodian national, you need the Phnom Penh passport.
+[i] So now the procedures are easier?
+It’s easier now.
+Now, to work out the most important thing is to have your passport from your country of origin, whatever your nationality.
+If you have Cambodian nationality, you need your Phnom Penh passport.
 Not Phnom Penh, the Cambodian passport.
 To be able to renew.
-With the EDF invoice, that’s enough.
-Only these two things.
+The EDF bill is enough.
+Just those two things.
 EDF and passport.
 That’s all.
-That’s all.
 EDF, passport.
 That’s all.
-That’s all.
-Compared to before, it’s much easier.
-Only these two things.
+It’s much easier than before.
+Just those two things.
 EDF, passport, that’s all.

-[i] Have you ever been… to countries near Cambodia?
-In Vietnam?
+[i] Have you ever been to… countries close to Cambodia?
+To Vietnam?

-r] The first time I returned home, I went to visit Vietnam once.
-It was my first time in Vietnam.
-I went there for a week.
-I went there on a tour package.
-I took part in an organized trip from Phnom Penh.
+[a] The first time I went home, I went to visit Vietnam once.
+It was the first time I went to Vietnam.
+I went for a week.
+I went on a package holiday.
+I went on a package holiday from Phnom Penh.

-[r] No, I’ve never been there.
-Only in Vietnam.
+[r] No, I’ve never been.
+Only to Vietnam.

-[i] And your sister has been here before?
+[i] And has your sister ever been here?

 [r] No, never.
-Because to come here, visas are complicated.
-You have to ask for permission.
+Because to come, the visas are complicated.
+You have to ask for authorisation.
 You have to make a request.
 And they don’t want to come either, I don’t know why.
 They like to travel in Asia.
 In nearby countries.
 Singapore, Thailand, China, to travel.
-Here, they don’t want to come.
+They don’t want to come here.

 [i] Here.

 [r] Yes, they have grandchildren.
-My two cousins have grandchildren.
+Both my cousins have grandchildren.

-[i] Did they ask you about your story?
+[i] Did they ask you about your history?

-[r] No, no, because life here, you know, everyone takes care of their own life.
-From time to time, we spend the New Year together, we call each other to say hello, greet each other, that’s all.
+[r] No, no, because life here, you know, everyone minds their own business.
+From time to time, we spend New Year’s Eve together, we call each other to say hello, that’s all.
 Nothing special.
-And they live… how can I put it, they live far enough away.
+And they live… how can I put it, they live quite far away.
 In the suburbs.
-We don’t see each other very often.
-We just give each other news on the phone.
+We don’t see each other often.
+We just catch up on the phone.

 [r] Memories?
-Happy memories, I don’t have any.
-Sad memories, I have them.
-For what reason?
-There are a lot of casinos there.
-We’re necessarily influenced by that.
-To tell you the truth, I played a lot.
-[Laughs] That’s why I ran away to come here.
-I don’t have anything to play with here, that’s why.
+I don’t have any happy memories.
+I do have sad memories.
+Why is that?
+There are lots of casinos there.
+You can’t help but be influenced by that.
+To tell the truth, I gambled a lot.
+[Laughter] That’s why I fled to come here.
+Here, I don’t have the money to gamble, that’s why.
 Because when I went there, I was young.
-There were a lot of casinos, I played a lot.
-Sad memories, so I have them.
+There were a lot of casinos, I gambled a lot.
+So I have some sad memories.
 To tell the truth.
 As a result, I don’t have any happy memories.
-I don’t have any.
-In my opinion, there is no such thing.
+None.
+In my opinion, there aren’t any.

 [r] Yes.
-Yes, that’s right.
+Yes, it’s true.
 Especially immigrants.
 The locals don’t play much.
-Locals, there are few of them.
+There aren’t many locals.
 They don’t play, the locals.
-It was mostly us immigrants who played.
-There were 9 out of 10.
+It was mainly us immigrants who played.
+There were 9 out of 10 of us.
 When we were young.
-Nine out of ten.
+9 out of 10.
 There were dog races.
-It wasn’t horse racing, it was dog racing.
-Dog racetracks.
+They weren’t horse races, they were dog races.
+Dog racing tracks.
 There were horse races, but in Hong Kong.
-Whether you play a lot or a little, there is a negative influence.
-And generally, we played mah jong.
-[Laughs]
+Whether you play a lot or a little, there’s a harmful influence.
+And we usually played mah jong.
+[Laughter]

 [r] No, I don’t think I want to go back there.
 As far as I’m concerned.
-But if I have the opportunity, why not go back, see what it’s like.
-So far, I haven’t been back.
+But if I get the chance, why not go back and see what it’s like.
+So far, I haven’t gone back.

 [r] I lived there.

 [r] No, I couldn’t come back, it was military service.
-In Cambodia, in 1975, it was, how to say, the regime was overthrown by Pol Pot.
-Until….
-For a while, my mother told me to come home.
-She told me not to go to Cambodia, but to go live in Vietnam.
-But I couldn’t get the papers to leave.
-If I had managed to get in, I would have… it wouldn’t have done me any good.
-I stayed in Macau.
-My family missed me very much.
-They were hoping I could come back.
+In Cambodia, in 1975, it was, how can I put it, the regime was overthrown by Pol Pot.
+Until… At one point, my mother had told me to go home.
+She had told me, not to go to Cambodia, but to go and live in Vietnam.
+But I didn’t manage to get the papers to leave.
+If I had managed to go back, I would be… it wouldn’t have done me any good.
+I stayed in Macao.
+My family missed me a lot.
+They hoped I could come back.
 In 1974.
-I almost went home.
-If I had come home, I would have known the Pol Pot regime.
+I almost went back.
+If I had gone back, I would have known the Pol Pot regime.

 [i] And today, do you have any hopes?

-[r] No… at my age… Now, at this age, I can only hope to be healthy.
-May my health be good.
-As for the money, as long as I live with what I have, that’s enough.
-If I have it, I spend it, if I have few, I deal with it… As long as it keeps me alive.
-I hope to be healthy, not to get sick.
-There you go.
+[r] No… at my age… Now, at this age, I can only hope to be in good health.
+That my health is good.
+As for money, as long as I live with what I have, it’s enough.
+If I have some, I spend it, if I have little, I make do with it… As long as it allows me to live.
+I hope to be in good health, not to get sick.
+That’s it.
 The rest is superfluous.
-Being healthy is the most important thing.
+Being in good health is the most important thing.
 Today, I am single, I can no longer have children.
 I have no choice.
-Thanks to the state’s help, I can live.
-I consider myself to be… How can I put this… lucky enough.
-I would therefore like to thank France.
-I say it again.
-I would like to thank France once again.
-I thank the French government, not France.
+Thanks to state aid, I can live.
+I consider myself to be… How can I put it… I’m quite lucky.
+So I thank France.
+I repeat.
+I thank France once again.
+I thank the French State, not France.
 Otherwise my life would be quite difficult.

-[i] Do you sometimes go to the 13th?
+[i] Do you ever go to the 13th arrondissement?

-[r] Yes, yes, I have friends.
-You don’t always have to stay at home.
-I try to go once or twice a week.
-You don’t always have to stay at home.
-Isn’t that right?
-Meeting friends, having coffee, that’s good.
-Eat a plate of fried noodles, chat a little… Yes, in the 13th floor, I have friends.
+[r] Yes, yes, I have friends there.
+You shouldn’t always stay at home.
+I try to go there once or twice a week.
+You shouldn’t always stay at home.
+Should you?
+Meeting friends, having a coffee is good.
+Eating a plate of fried noodles, chatting a bit… Yes, I have friends in the 13th.

-[r] Especially at Porte de Choisy.
-And sometimes, as far as my administrative procedures are concerned, I go in the 13th to ask a friend.
-He’s helping me….
-He’s an accountant, he’s good at it.
+[r] Mainly in Porte de Choisy.
+And sometimes, when it comes to administrative procedures, I go to a friend in the 13th.
+He helps me… He’s an accountant, he’s good at it.
 He’s an accountant.
-Mail, etc., I show him.
-I’m lucky to know this friend.
+I show him letters, etc. I’m lucky to know this friend.
 He helps me a lot.
-Making requests, filling out forms, he’s always helping me.
+Making requests, filling in forms, he’s always the one who helps me.
 So I thank him too.

 [i] And in the 13th, what do you like to eat?
 What dishes?

-[r] Always the same dishes….
-I eat Vietnamese dishes, I eat… I eat in all-you-can-eat buffets… It’s more economical.
-You can eat as you wish, for about ten euros.
+[r] Always the same dishes… I eat Vietnamese food, I eat… I eat at all-you-can-eat buffets… It’s more economical.
+You can eat whatever you want for about ten euros.
 After that, nothing special… I eat phở, noodle soups, classic dishes.
 Nothing special.

 [i] What is your favourite cuisine?

-[r] My favorite kitchen?
-No, I don’t have a favorite.
-I always eat the same thing.
+[r] My favourite cuisine?
+No, I don’t have a favourite.
+I always eat more or less the same thing.

-[r] Alone at home, I cook simple dishes.
-Yes, sometimes I make sautéed rice.
-Sautéed rice, fried egg, that’s the easiest thing to do.
-I cook pork, but I’m lazy, when you’re alone and you cook a lot… you can’t finish.
-When you make sweet and sour fish soup, you eat it for two or three meals in a row, no more.
-We eat two meals in a row.
+[r] When I’m alone at home, I cook simple dishes.
+Yes, sometimes I make fried rice.
+Making fried rice and a fried egg is the easiest thing there is.
+I cook pork, but I’m lazy, when you’re alone and you cook a lot… you can’t finish it.
+When you make sweet and sour fish soup, you can eat it for two or three meals in a row, but no more.
+I eat it for two meals in a row.
 As a result, I don’t cook much at home.
 I eat simple things.

 [r] I want to go.
-But right now, my health is not very good.
+But at the moment, my health is not very good.
 My health is not good.
-I think I’ll go there, when I get a chance, to see my sister, a few more times.
-Once, then another time.
+I plan to go, when I have the opportunity, to see my sister, a few more times.
+Once, then another.

 [i] And when you go, you go…

-[i] And when you go there, will you visit?
+[i] And when you go there, do you go sightseeing?

 [i] Have you ever been to Battambang?

 [r] Yes, every time, because I have a younger cousin in Phnom Penh.
 I forgot, I also have a niece.
-The daughter of my second older brother.
+The daughter of my second great-uncle.
 She’s still there.
-Every time, I go to see her.
+I go and see her every time.

 [r] Yes, yes, she has a house, she’s very lucky.
 Before, she had bought a house.
-Before, she knew… it’s not her real aunt, but she called her “Ayi”, she helped her buy her house.
-She helped her….
-Since then, she has had her own house.
+Before, she knew… she’s not her real aunt, but she called her ‘Ayi’, she helped her buy her house.
+She helped her… Since then, she has had her own house.

 [i] And she hadn’t fled the country?